Don loves flying anything.

-He and Margie sold their Maule 180 Tri Gear, four seat Stoll aircraft, to help fund their year living in Antarctica in 1995.
-He still owns a part built "Kitfox classic IV" ultralight on amphibious Floats, bought in 1997.
+He and Margie sold their Maule 180 Tri Gear, four-seater Stoll aircraft, to help fund their year living in Antarctica in 1995.
+He still owns a part-built ‘Kitfox classic IV’ ultralight on amphibious floats, bought in 1997.
 Don intended to use it in an historic flight re-enactment of the first flight around Australia.
-That was in 1924 by another McIntyre and Gobels, in a "Fairey" IIID float plane.
+That was in 1924 by (another) McIntyre and Gobels, in a ‘Fairey’ IIID float plane.

-Don always declared that he would never fly a Gyrocopter, as too many people had been killed flying them, including Jacques-Yves Cousteau’s son.
+Don always declared that he would never fly a gyrocopter, as too many people had been killed flying them, including Jacques-Yves Cousteau’s son.
 But this was very impressive German engineering and design.
-After a 20 minute flight he was hooked.
+After a 20-minute flight he was hooked.
 To him this was flying in its most pure, fun form.
 The German manufacture and local importer were planning a flight around Australia in a few months and invited Don to join them.

-The other two gave up shortly after, so Don continued on Solo and claimed the World First record on a fight that lasted 115 hours in the air, over 22 days and covering 13,000 KM.
-During the 12 months surrounding that flight, eight people in Australia killed themselves in gyrocopters.
+The other two gave up shortly after, so Don continued on solo and claimed the world first record on a fight that lasted 115 hours in the air, over 22 days and covering 13,000km.